 OOS= SKUs not in stock / Total available SKUs

-SKU stands for the stock-keeping unit which is basically a scanner barcode printed on every product and is used to automatically track the moment of inventory.
+SKU stands for the stock-keeping unit—basically a scanner barcode printed on every product that is used to automatically track the moment of inventory.

 Root causes of OOS